 Toothpick or cake tester

-- Make the crumb topping.
+Make the crumb topping.
 Whisk the granulated sugar, brown sugar, cinnamon, and salt together in a medium bowl.
 Whisk in the butter until well-combined.
-Stir in the flour until the mixture is just combined, with thick, wet chunks; set aside.
+Stir in the flour until the mixture just resembles a thick dough; set aside.

-- Mix the dry ingredients for the muffins.
-Whisk the flour, sugar, baking powder, baking soda, and salt together in a large bowl; set aside.
+Mix the dry ingredients for the muffins.
+Whisk the flour, sugar, baking powder, baking soda, and salt together in a large bowl.

-- Dust with powdered sugar.
-Dust the muffins with the powdered sugar before serving.
+Dust with powdered sugar.
+Dust the muffins with powdered sugar before serving.

 Storage: The muffins will keep at in an airtight container at room temperature for up to 5 days.
 They can also be frozen for up to 2 months, then thawed at room temperature.